-In the spring of 1947 an Arab shepherd chanced upon a cave in the hills overlooking the northwestern shore of the Dead Sea that contained what has been called "the greatest manuscript discovery of modern times."
-The documents and fragments of documents found in those caves, dubbed the "Dead Sea Scrolls."
+In the spring of 1947, an Arab shepherd named Muhammed edh-Dhib chanced upon a cave in the hills overlooking the northwestern shore of the Dead Sea that contained what has been called "the greatest manuscript discovery of modern times."
+The documents and fragments of the writings found in those caves were named the "Dead Sea Scrolls."

 Approximately a third of the documents are Biblical, with Psalms, Deuteronomy, and Isaiah - the books quoted most often in the New Testament - occurring most frequently.
 One of the most remarkable finds was a complete 24-foot-long scroll of Isaiah.

 Photo Above of the Dead Sea Scrolls is from Wikipedia

 The Scrolls have made a significant contribution to the quest for a form of the Old Testament texts most accurately reflecting the original manuscripts; they provide copies 1,000 years closer to the originals than were previously known.
 The understanding of Biblical Hebrew and Aramaic and knowledge of the development of Judaism between the Testaments have been increased significantly.
 Of great importance to readers of the Bible is the demonstration of the care with which Old Testament texts were copied, thus providing objective evidence for the general reliability of those texts.

 In some sense, they don't have anything to do with Jesus, and yet they tell us some important things.
 For example, they tell us about ritual washings that the Jews engaged in.
 That helps us understand something about baptism in the first century and how that emerges in the church and how God used something that was actually going on in their culture when He brings this message of John the Baptist to the people.